halogenandtoast/oath/README.md

 #### Guest user

-If you want to introduce a Guest object when a user is not signed in, you can override Monban's `current_user` method in your `ApplicationController`:
+If you want to introduce a Guest object when a user is not signed in, you can override Oath's `current_user` method in your `ApplicationController`:

 ```ruby
 def current_user